 What are the rules and regulations for SORN vehicles?

 The number of SORN vehicles has dramatically increased, especially in the pandemic.
 Many false rumors about SORN resulted in many fines.
 Therefore, in June 2021, the DVLA set out and reminded SORN restrictions to save people from getting a vehicles penalty for driving a SORN car.
 Following are those reminders:

 Is your car still SORN?
-Usually, when declaring or removing a SORN, you want to confirm if the car SORN is active or removed.
-In fact, it’s essential to check if a vehicle is SORN because driving a SORN vehicle may subject you to a £2500 fine.
-So, here is the best and most authentic way for vehicle SORN check:
+Usually, when declaring or removing a SORN, you want to confirm if the car SORN is active or terminated.
+It’s essential to check if a vehicle is SORN because driving a SORN vehicle may subject you to a £2500 fine.
+So, here is the best and most authentic way for a car SORN check:

 The vehicle SORN check is available at The Auto Experts for free.
 Plus, you get other basic information about the car.
 However, a comprehensive report will cost you £9.99, providing critical vehicle history to help you make an informed decision.

 It’s straightforward!
 You just need to pay car tax to un-SORN your vehicle.
 In order to pay vehicle tax, visit the Vehicle Tax Section of the Gov. uk website.
 Follow the instructions given on the website, and there you go!

 Is it taxed and insured now?
 Well, a careful person would check:

 - Insurance status – Check if it is valid and has not expired.

 - MOT status – Check if the MOT has not expired.